-- Use current versions of Internal Boston University Forms.
-Be sure to use current versions of the Proposal Summary Form and other required internal forms rather than templates you may have retained from previous proposal submissions.
+- Be sure to use current versions of the Proposal Summary Form and other required internal forms rather than templates you may have retained from previous proposal submissions.

-- Provide your completed proposal to Office of Sponsored Programs well before the sponsor deadline to ensure adequate time for review and allow time to correct any errors in the electronic submission process.
+- Provide your completed proposal to Sponsored Programs well before the sponsor deadline to ensure adequate time for review and allow time to correct any errors in the electronic submission process.

 - When you route your proposal for internal review, be sure to provide a complete proposal package.